trillium-rs/trillium/docs/src/welcome.md

 # Welcome

 Hi!
-Welcome to the documentation for myco, an async rust web server toolkit.
+Welcome to the documentation for trillium, an async rust web server toolkit.
 This section needs a little more content

 ## Who is this document for?